 The ability for customers to instantly share financial data has a huge impact on alternative lenders and their internal processes.
 Customers are required to share information about their financial health so that lenders may perform affordability checks, verify incomes, assess credit history, and decide on the eligibility of a borrower for a loan.
 As applicants will no longer need to trawl back through past bank statements and provide copies, lenders can significantly speed up the time between an application and a lending decision.

 Not only is decision-making faster, it’s also much fairer and safer.
 Lenders can get an accurate, up-to-date picture of a customer’s financial position, and whether they’d be able to manage their repayments, which prevents misguided lending and helps the lender reach a valid proposal.
-With more access to financial information, lenders can also provide better advice and products which suit the needs of their customers.
+With more financial information available, lenders can give better advice and offer products that match their customers' needs.

 You can learn more about how Fleximize uses Open Banking here.